Goals and Objectives:

 Figure 13A.1 provides the details of the proof for any interested readers.
 Our main purpose, however, is to understand the intuition behind the formula and to learn how to use it to calculate changes in real GDP.
 To understand how to use the formula, let’s assume that planned investment spending rises by 100.
 If the mpc is 0.75, then we can calculate the investment multiplier by plugging the mpc into the formula as follows:

 Because investment spending rises by 100, we can write the equation as follows:

 By solving for the change in GDP, it is clear that real GDP will rise by $400 billion in this case.
 Alternatively, the multiplier implies that for every $1 of additional investment spending, real GDP will rise by $4.

-The Keynesian Cross Model of an Open, Mixed Economy
+The Keynesian Cross Model with All Four Components of Aggregate Spending

 Although trade deficits have been common in the United States since the mid-1970s, at an earlier time in its history, the U.S. ran trade surpluses.
 Trade surpluses were common in the U.S. in the late nineteenth and early twentieth centuries as a result of large agricultural surpluses due to high productivity in agriculture.
 The surplus commodities were exported and made possible a period of sustained trade surpluses as shown in Figure 13.22.